Tguleij/TIL6022-Group-16/README.md

 ---

 ### Methods and Tools
-All analyses were conducted in **Python**, using the following libraries:
+All analyses were conducted in Python, using the following libraries:
-- `pandas` – for data import and processing
+- pandas, for data import and processing
-- `numpy` – for numerical operations and correlation analysis
+- numpy, for numerical operations and correlation analysis
-- `plotly.express` – for interactive data visualization
+- plotly.express, for data visualization
-- `matplotlib` – for static plots
+- matplotlib, for static plots
-- `re` – for text processing and data cleaning
+- re, for text processing and data cleaning

 The datasets were merged and normalized to calculate annual emission intensities (g/km).
 Pearson’s correlation coefficient was used to assess the relationship between EV share and emission intensity.